 Becoming a member of First Baptist Church has been described as a “life-changing event.”
 We are told that we are an especially friendly and welcoming church and we certainly aim for that.
 Membership is like becoming part of a large, extended family of people we might never have met outside the church, but whom we come to value and care for as our own.
 We truly care for the spiritual and emotional needs of each other and help each other in practical ways.
 While members and non-members alike are always welcome to a place in our worship and service, as a member, you become eligible to vote on important issues that affect the church and you become eligible to be part of our organizational boards and committees.
-You feel an extra bond of commitment with a wonderful group of people who worship God the Father, God the Son and God the Holy Spirit.
+You feel an extra bond of commitment with a wonderful group of people who worship God as Creator, Redeemer, and Sustainer.
 These people become your “church family.”

 A person may join First Baptist Church by “transfer of letter” from another Christian church, “profession of faith” whereby you share your personal affirmation of faith with the Diaconate, or by Believer’s Baptism (by total immersion and available to those of sufficient age and understanding to decide on this step for themselves).
 The Diaconate recommends to the church the names of new members and there is a time in a service to mark this occasion.